gchq/sleeper/docs/usage/export.md

 ## Introduction

-The bulk export feature in Sleeper allows you to export data from a Sleeper table to an S3 bucket in Parquet format.
+The Bulk Export feature in Sleeper allows you to export data from a Sleeper table to an S3 bucket in a number of Parquet files.

 ---

 ## Prerequisites
-Before performing a bulk export, ensure that the `BulkExportStack` has been deployed.
+Before performing a Bulk Export, ensure that the `BulkExportStack` has been deployed.
 This stack is optional and is not included in a vanilla installation.

 ---